Thousands attend funeral of Egypt's Pope

 His task grew harder on New Year's Day last year when 23 people were killed in a bomb attack on a church in Alexandria that the authorities blamed on Islamic militants based in Gaza.

-Many Copts accused the government of failing to protect them from a clearly growing menace, a stance that sat uneasily with Shenouda's support for Mubarak.
+Many Copts accused the government of failing to protect them from a clearly growing menace, a stance that sat uneasily with Shenouda's support for the authorities.

-The sense that Shenouda had been overtaken by events grew with the uprising that overthrew Mubarak.
+The sense that Shenouda had been overtaken by events grew with the popular uprising that overthrew the autocratic leader in February last year.
 Some Muslim leaders also offered Mubarak their public support during his last days in office.

-Occasional sectarian clashes have erupted since the uprising and at least 25 people died in October when Christians fought military police in central Cairo.
+Occasional clashes have erupted since the uprising and at least 25 people died in October when Christians clashed with military police in central Cairo.

-Shenouda's successor will need to deal with a new political establishment dominated by the Muslim Brotherhood, a movement long banned under Mubarak.
-The Brotherhood's political party swept recent parliamentary elections on the promise of a more Islamic society.
+Shenouda's successor will need to deal with a new political establishment dominated by the Muslim Brotherhood, a movement long banned under Mubarak whose party swept recent parliamentary elections on the promise of a more Islamic society.

 Some Muslims reacted angrily in 2010 to comments from one Coptic bishop that appeared to call into question the authenticity of some Koranic verses.
 Shenouda issued a formal apology for the comments, calling them "inappropriate".

-"I am so worried about who will come after Shenouda as Shenouda was curbing Christians but now they could feel more free to make more demands and cause us problems," said Maha, a veiled 21-year-old Muslim medical student.

-It remains unclear whether the Coptic church will lean towards a more assertive stance.
-Its message for now is that Shenouda's legacy - a church leadership that sees its best defence in national unity - must endure.
+But it remains unclear whether Coptic leaders are leaning towards a more assertive public stance to defend their interests.
+Their message for now is that Shenouda's legacy must endure.

+One of Shenouda's oft-repeated sayings, also cited in newspapers, was: "Egypt is not a nation we live in, rather it is a nation that lives in us."

+"All we can say now is that all senior priests are followers of Pope Shenouda and most of them were led by him to join the church, and when whoever of them takes the position of pope they will follow Shenouda's path," said Father Anglos Ishaq, head of the Coptic church on Egypt's north coast.

 Egyptian media said board members of the Church's city councils would vote to choose three candidates to replace Shenouda.
 A young child would make the final choice by picking one of those three names out of a hat, the media said.